-This article is aimed at our customers who are almost entirely based outside of New Zealand and the questions we tend to get asked by them.
+This article is aimed at our customers who are based outside of New Zealand and the questions we tend to get asked by them.
 Is it worth skiing in New Zealand?
 We get asked this question frequently and understandably so.
 There are several differences to appreciate before we can answer this which we’ll go into detail about below.
 The Australians certainly like skiing in New Zealand, particularly Queenstown along with international guests we’ve organised ski trips for.
 For those of you further afield have a read below and you can make up your own mind or talk to us if you have other questions.

-Is the skiing in New Zealand ski in – ski out like in some parts of North America & Europe?
+Is the skiing in New Zealand, ski in – ski out like in some parts of North America & Europe?
 This is a question we get asked a fair amount.
-Unlike North America and Europe there are no ski resorts in New Zealand that you can ski out the door from – its a case of taking a transfer of self driving to the field which usually takes anywhere from 15 mins to 1 hour depending on how close you are staying.
+Unlike North America and Europe there are no ski resorts in New Zealand that you can ski out the door from – its a case of taking a transfer or self driving to the field which usually takes anywhere from 15 mins to 1 hour depending on how close you are staying.
 The only exception to this are a few club skifields offering accommodation which you usually have to be a member of, or at least know someone in order to stay.

 Whats the snow like in New Zealand?
-New Zealands climate can generally be described as temperate, thus snow rarely falls to sea level and when it does it will usually only settles for a day or two at most.
+New Zealand’s climate can generally be described as temperate, thus snow rarely falls to sea level and when it does it will usually only settles for a day or two at most.
 As NZ lacks significant land mass the snow can be heavier/wetter than countries with large continental land masses favouring drier snow.
 This is not always the case as we do receive dry cold conditions and subsequently dry snow but not as consistently as ski areas in Europe and North America.

-Can i hire ski/snowboard equipment in New Zealand?
+Can I hire ski/snowboard equipment in New Zealand?
 Yes you don’t need to bring your own gear or at least skis anyway which can be a hassle to travel with.
 You’ll find excellent ski/snowboard equipment and hire in all of the major ski towns and commercial ski fields in New Zealand.

 What about Heli-skiing in New Zealand?
 Again a common question and a service we provide on a regular basis during the season.
 This is something you can do in the South Island of New Zealand primarily around Wanaka and parts of Canterbury.
 The advantages are no queues, virgin powder, higher altitudes and longer runs… disadvantages?
 We can’t think of any!
 We suggest you read our dedicated Heli-skiing in New Zealand page for further information about locations, indicative pricing and seasons or alternatively contact us.